bentonelli/bentonelli.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate in the <a href="https://www.morgantingley.com/">Tingley Lab</a> in the Ecology and Evolutionary Biology department at UCLA.
-My research uses big data to understand bird migration, and spefically how species and populations are responding to global change - check out the "Research" page for more!
+My research uses big data to understand bird migration, and specifically how species and populations are responding to global change.
+Check out the "Research" page for more!

-Outside of work, I love running, baking, birding, backpacking and gardening.
+Outside of work, I like to run, bake/cook, and generally spend time outdoors.

 You can contact me at btonelli (at) ucla (dot) edu